najeeb-thalakkatt/ginger_address_book/README.md

   "group_name": "friends"
 }

-5. Given a person we want to easily find the groups the person belongs to.
+**Given a person we want to easily find the groups the person belongs to:**
 url: 127.0.0.1:8000/person_group_details/{person_id}
 type: GET
 response: